ShoulderMonkey/viceversa-messaging-app/README.md

-# Viceversa | Software Engineer Interview Challenge

 # Viceversa Messaging App

-This is a simple real-time messaging application built with Angular and NestJS.
+This is a simple real-time messaging application built with Angular and NestJS as a Software Engineer Interview Challenge

 ## Features

 *   User registration and authentication
-*   Real-time messaging
+*   Entities filtering and paginations
 *   Message history
+*   Message duplication check

 ## Tech Stack